faranalytics/memoiz/README.md

 - Use the Memoiz decorator on functions and methods.
 - A thread-safe cache.
-- Use any number of arguments or keyword arguments.
+- Call your function or method with any number of arguments or keyword arguments.
 - Support for parameter and return type hints.
 - Handles circular references in dictionaries, lists, sets, and tuples.
 - Support for common unhashable types (e.g., dict, list, set).